postlund/pyatv/docs/internals/tools.md

 Generated code is up-to-date!
 ```

-Running `tox -e generated` will ensure that this file is up-to-date.
+Running `./scripts/chickn.py protobuf` will ensure that this file is up-to-date.
 It is always run when checking in code.

 See [Protobuf Compiler](#the-protobuf-compiler) for more details.